$30.00

 Answers to FAQs:

-• The winner will be announced in spring 2024.
+• The winner will be announced by September 2026.

-• The winning manuscript will be published in spring 2025, in an original paperback edition and an e-book edition of the the New Poets of America Series.
+• The winning manuscript will be published in spring 2028, in an original paperback edition and an e-book edition of the American Reader Series.

 • The winner will retain full copyright of their work.